csc2330-master/array-file-class-exercise/README.md

 As an exercise for you:
 * How could we save all the invoices for all the customers?
 * Would it be possible to not have two arrays for the products' names and their prices?
+* How could we output the products' names and quantities in the invoice? stringstream